ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

     categories.
 [ ] Document how to make it all work.
 [ ] Expand out the example site so that it serves as an example.
+[ ] Doing less work:
-[ ] Enable detecting that the source file hasn't changed so that we don't
-    bother processing it.
+    [ ] Enable detecting that the source file hasn't changed so that we don't bother processing it.
-[ ] Enable detecting that the output is the same as the previous version
-    (if an output file exists) so that we don't write it out and change the dates.
+    [ ] Enable detecting that the output is the same as the previous version (if an output file exists) so that we don't write it out and change the dates.
-[ ] Ensure that index files don't need to be reprocessed if none of the
-    dependent files have changed.
+    [ ] Ensure that index files don't need to be reprocessed if none of the dependent files have changed.
 [ ] Generate a sitemap.xml file for the site as needed.
 [x] Cache a template once it has been resolved -> this might be a bit complex,
     but it's probably possible to cache the resolved template name to